jbeaven/sap-api-docs/m-files.md

     data gm_body type /BLCK/MFI_OBJ_ID.
 *   when the result of the call is HTTP200 we expect type /BLCK/MFI_EXTENDEDOBJECT data gr_http200 type /BLCK/MFI_EXTENDEDOBJECT.
+*   when the result of the call is HTTPother we expect type /BLCK/MFI_WEBSERVICEERRO data gr_httpother type /BLCK/MFI_WEBSERVICEERRO.

 *** set data according to requirements of the API call
 *   gm_body-id = 42. " (type /BLCK/MFI_INT)